API Reference¶

 auto s = fmt::format("{:L}", 1000000); // s == "1,000,000"

-fmt/format.h provides the following overloads of formatting functions that take std::locale as a parameter.
-The locale type is a template parameter to avoid the expensive <locale> include.
+take std::locale as a parameter.
+The locale type is a template parameter to

 template<typename Locale, typename ...T>

-auto fmt::format(const Locale &loc, format_string<T...> fmt, T&&... args) -> std::string
+autofmt::format(const Locale &loc, format_string<T...> fmt, T&&... args) -> std::string¶

-Legacy Compile-Time Format String Checks
+Legacy Compile-Time Format String Checks¶

 FMT_STRING enables compile-time checks on older compilers.
-It requires C++14 or later and is a no-op in C++11.
+It requires C++14

-// A compile-time error because 'd' is an invalid specifier for strings.
+- Constructs a compile-time format string from a string literal s. - Example: - // A compile-time error because 'd' is an invalid specifier for strings. std::string s = fmt::format(FMT_STRING("{:d}"), "foo");

-To force the use of legacy compile-time checks, define the preprocessor variable FMT_ENFORCE_COMPILE_STRING.
-When set, functions accepting FMT_STRING will fail to compile with regular strings.
+To force the use of legacy compile-time checks, define the preprocessor variable

-Range and Tuple Formatting
+Range and Tuple Formatting¶

 The library also supports convenient formatting of ranges and tuples: